How Agentic AI Is Rewriting the Marketing Playbook

 Next up: how to actually do that.
 Ready to dive into the most effective use cases of agentic AI in marketing?

-Agentic AI automation is no longer reserved for data scientists and deep-pocketed enterprises.
-Thanks to platforms that offer no-code, autonomous AI workflows—like Capably—marketing teams of any size or technical ability can now deploy powerful automation in minutes, not months.
+Agentic AI automation is no longer just for data scientists or large companies.
+Platforms with no-code, autonomous AI workflows, such as Capably, now let marketing teams of any size or skill level use powerful automation in minutes instead of months.

 Here’s a look at the kinds of marketing workflow automations you can spin up today, using AI that’s smart, self-directed, and surprisingly accessible.